Enturk/Insight-Data-Ops/README.md

 └── README.md
 ```

-# Dependencies
+# Assumptions (Dependencies)
-Assuming you have Python 2.7.x or 3.6.x
+Tested with Python 2.7.x on Ubuntu 16.04 LTS

 # How to get this going:
 * As appropriate, produce or download public & secret keys, user info, region & host to .env file (not discussed for security reasons...).
 Dotenv file format should be: